North Korea May Have Ramped Up Nuclear Production

-North Korea has boosted its production of nuclear fuel at multiple secret sites over the past few months, according to more than a dozen U.S. intelligence officials who spoke with NBC News.
+North Korea has stepped up its production of nuclear fuel at multiple secret sites over the past few months, according to more than a dozen U.S. intelligence officials who spoke with NBC News.
 President Trump, following his historic but deal-less June 12 summit with North Korean dictator Kim Jong-un, made the dubious claim that there was “no longer a nuclear threat” from the country.
-North Korea experts have rejected Trump’s pronouncement, however, noting Pyongyang’s long history of deception and the fact that Trump did not obtain an agreement from Kim.
-Now, anonymous U.S. officials have leaked the intelligence community’s assessment of the situation, which appears to directly contradict Trump.
+North Korea experts have rejected Trump’s pronouncement, however, noting Pyongyang’s long history of bad faith diplomacy and the fact that Trump was only able to obtain a vague mutual commitment to denuclearization from Kim.
+Now, anonymous U.S. officials have leaked the intelligence community’s assessment of the situation, and it appears to directly contradict Trump.

 That assessment concludes that the regime has been working to expand its nuclear arsenal, is operating more than one secret nuclear enrichment site, and as one official explained, “there is absolutely unequivocal evidence that they are trying to deceive the U.S.”